 Cooking a whole chicken is a great way to cut down on waste.
 It also serves as a great way to feed a family.
-If you’re not sure how to cook a whole chicken, then let us show you the way!
+If you’re not sure how to cook a whole chicken, then let me show you the way!

-Our Keto Hainanese Chicken Rice recipe is the perfect weeknight meal that will turn into the perfect leftovers for lunch tomorrow.
+My Keto Hainanese Chicken Rice recipe is the perfect weeknight meal that will turn into the perfect leftovers for lunch tomorrow.
 It’s a great meal to cook if you are new to keto and still miss eating rice with your chicken!

-Look for a free-range whole chicken that is organic and free from antibiotics.
+When choosing chicken for a keto chicken rice recipe, look for a free-range whole chicken that is organic and free from antibiotics.
 You should see the words “no antibiotics ever” on the package wrapping.

 Don’t worry about finding chicken that does not have added hormones as the use of hormones was banned in poultry back in the 1950’s.
 In other words, all chicken is hormone-free, so don’t think you’re buying a special product if you see this marketing on the label.

 Chicken is a great source of protein and micronutrients, especially minerals.
 It’s also low in calories to help support your weight loss goals.
 There are many keto chicken dishes you can make.

 To season this chicken, I use sliced ginger and green onion placed inside.
 This provides flavor as well as vitamins A, C, and E, as well as some B vitamins and the minerals calcium, iron, magnesium, phosphorus, potassium, sodium, and zinc.